openlists/ElectrophysiologyData/README.md

 This list is curated by the VoytekLab, but all data is by and from external sources.
 We have not necessarily explored all of these datasets and offer no endorsement of ease-of-access and data quality, etc.

-Everything listed here includes some openly-accesible data for research purposes, requiring, at most, registration for access.
+Everything listed here includes some openly-accessible data for research purposes, requiring, at most, registration for access.
 Be sure to check the license and/or usage agreements for any datasets you access.

 Generally, what is described here are large scale collection projects, as well as any kind of dedicated databases for such data, including links to particular individual datasets of interest - though it doesn't necessarily list all individual datasets in a given database.